Do you need special educational support?

 What are study support hours?

-The support is known as SPS.
-It stands for special educational support (specialpædagogisk støtte, SPS in Danish) and can be anything from physical aids to personal support, however, not financial support or academic support for a subject you are struggling with.
+SPS is short for special educational support and can be anything from aids to personal support, however, not financial support or study help with subjects you are struggling with.

-To obtain SPS, you must have a diagnosed functional impairment.
+To be granted SPS, you must have a diagnosed functional impairment.
 You can apply for SPS throughout the duration of your studies.

-Watch the video with Tanja who is one of UCPH's SPS counsellors.
-In the video she explains how you apply for special educational support.
+See the video with Tanja who is SPS counsellor at UCPH.
+In the video, she explains how you apply for SPS.

-How do I get my study aids and my support?
+How do I get my aids and support?

 1. 1

-You can book an interview as soon you are offered admission to UCPH.
-Then a SPS-counsellor will help you get started with your support.
+You can book a meeting as soon you are offered admission to UCPH.
+Then a SPS counsellor will help you get started with your support.

 2. 2